-- A Board of Directors, which must include outside Directors, shall be established at the Company to carry out decision-making on important matters. - An Audit & Supervisory Board, which shall include outside Audit & Supervisory Board members, shall be established at the Company.
-The Company's Audit & Supervisory Board members shall audit the execution of duties by the Company's Directors by attending meetings of the Board of Directors and other important meetings and investigating the state of operations and similar matters on the basis of the audit standards established by the Audit & Supervisory Board. - The Company shall establish a Nomination Committee and Compensation Committee, each chaired by an outside Director, to conduct deliberations on the nomination, appointment, evaluation and compensation of the Directors and Corporate Executive Officers. - The Company shall dispatch its Directors to each SBU Headquarters, such that the Company's Directors account for a majority of the Board of Directors of each SBU Headquarters and supervise the management of each SBU Headquarters.
+- A Board of Directors, which must include independent Directors, shall be established at the Company to carry out decision-making on important matters. - An Audit and Supervisory Board, which shall include independent Audit and Supervisory Board members, shall be established at the Company.
+The Company's Audit and Supervisory Board members shall audit the execution of duties by the Company's Directors by attending meetings of the Board of Directors and other important meetings and investigating the state of operations and similar matters on the basis of the audit standards established by the Audit and Supervisory Board. - The Company shall establish a Nomination Committee and Compensation Committee, each chaired by an independent Director, to conduct deliberations on the nomination, appointment, evaluation and compensation of the Directors and Senior Vice Presidents. - The Company shall dispatch its Directors to each SBU Headquarters, such that the Company's Directors account for a majority of the Board of Directors of each SBU Headquarters and supervise the management of each SBU Headquarters.